stinaq/octopress/source/_posts/2013-09-01-learning-a-css-preprocessor-language-why.markdown

 ## Libraries

 With both LESS and Sass you can import libraries with mixins to use.
 Finished, usable snippets that help with browser support and complex CSS3 attributes.
-For SASS the most popular one is Compass, for Less there are LESSHat, Bootstrap and Elements, among others.
+For SASS the most popular one is [Compass](http://compass-style.org/), for Less there are [LESSHat](http://lesshat.com/), [Bootstrap](http://bootstrap.lesscss.ru/less.html) and [Elements](http://lesselements.com/), among others.
 For example you can use the .transform mixin to transform an element with your prefered values, without having to worry about browser compatibility.
-Or the .border-radius one that creates nice, rounded corners for you.
+Or the [border-radius](http://lesshat.com/#transform) one that creates nice, rounded corners for you.
 Extremely practical!